MicrosoftDocs/appcenter-docs/docs/push/faq.md

 **Can I delay showing the Push Notifications permission pop-up until the user click a button or a certain screen?**

 Yes.
 Execute `AppCenter.Start("{APP-SECRET}", services)` as usual (without specifying the Push service).
 Once the user opted-in to receive push notifications, execute `AppCenter.Start(typeof(Push))` to start just the Push service.
-Note that the second call to `Start()` does not include the app secret.
+Note that the second call to `Start()` doesn't include the app secret.

 Here's how: